awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Evidently-experiment-dashboard.md

 # View experiment results in the dashboard<a name="CloudWatch-Evidently-experiment-dashboard"></a>

 You can see the statistical results of an experiment while it is ongoing and after it is completed\.
+Experiment results are available up to 63 days after the start of the experiment\.
+They are not available after that because of CloudWatch data retention policies\.

 No statistical results are displayed until each variation has at least 100 events\.

+Evidently performs an additional offline p\-value analysis at the end of the experiment\.
+Offline p\-value analysis can detect statistical significance in some cases where the anytime p\-values used during the experiment do not find statistical significance\.

+For more information about how CloudWatch Evidently calculates experiment results, see [How Evidently calculates results](CloudWatch-Evidently-calculate-results.md)\.

 **To see the results of an experiment**